Here’s an experience you may be able to relate to:

 Once you’re able to converse in Thai however, you should learn how to read in order to get the exact pronunciation of all the consonants, vowels, and tones.

-“Karaoke English” is a good kick-starter to help build your vocabulary quickly, but for a better understanding of Thai pronunciation, move on to the next level and learn how to read.
+Transliteration is a kick-starter to help build your vocabulary quickly, but for a better understanding of Thai pronunciation, move on to the next level and learn how to read.

 These 2 phrases will come to your rescue when you can’t catch what Thai people are saying.
 Use them instead of going speechless on the spot.